MrBomar/solitaire/README.md

 Goal: To create a simple random solitare game using only HTML5, CSS, and VanillaJS.

-Purpose: To enhance my understanding of working with DOM objects.
+Purpose: To enhance my understanding of working with DOM objects and application flow.

 Updates:

+Update ??? @ ???
+Eastern --
+    --Added a popout menu.
+    --Changed the game state to an array and updated functions to handle array of games.
+    --Changed the Foundation so that it doesn't auto render.

 Update 03/26/2019 @ 12:45 Eastern --
     --Corrected the control buttons sizing and spacing.